Why So Many People Fall Short on Fiber – Despite Its Proven Benefits*

 Enzymedica’s new Digest Gold Fiber+ Cookies are expertly formulated to promote regularity, satisfy hunger and beat belly bloat.* With 90 calories per serving, two cookies provide 5 grams of dietary fiber along with clinically studied probiotics and prebiotics.* These tasty bites of goodness for any time of day deliver three benefits in one.*

-Available in two varieties – Harvest Oat and Blueberry – the Fiber+ Cookies include MB40™ probiotics, which have been shown in multiple clinical studies to help beat belly bloat.* The probiotic Bacillus subtilis is shelf-stable, meaning its potency is retained at room temperature.
+Available in Harvest Oat flavor – the Fiber+ Cookies include MB40™ probiotics, which have been shown in multiple clinical studies to help beat belly bloat.* The probiotic Bacillus subtilis is shelf-stable, meaning its potency is retained at room temperature.
 It helps boost digestion and, in studies, demonstrated clinically significant reductions in bloating intensity, number of days with occasional abdominal discomfort, gas, bloating and duration of gas, compared with a placebo in a male sub-group of participants.*

 The soluble corn fiber included in the Fiber+ Cookies is backed by clinical research, which found it helps support or maintain regularity.* It is also a prebiotic fiber that helps promote the good beneficial bacteria in the gut.*